Celebrating 10 Years of RLS, Port Stephens 2018

 To end our brief but significant sojourn – Monday night’s East Coast celebration of a decade of achievements was, for all RLS participants, a highlight in our voyage toward mapping the world’s marine life and providing gold standard data that informs and educates.
 Rick, Graham and Toni spoke with alacrity and aplomb before handing out the awards and revealing to the world the “Eviota Song”.

-Here I am on Eviota
+Here we are, on Eviota

 Monitoring the marine biota

-One day I’m gonna meet my quota
+One day soon I’ll meet my transect quota

-Until then, I’ll take lots of photos.
+Until then, I’ll take lots… of photos.

 And a good time was had by all.